Raspberry Rose Shrub DrinkOriginally published on August, 13th 2019. Last updated on April 29th, 2020 Skip to Recipe

 - Place raspberries, apple cider vinegar, basil, and rose petals into a 32oz mason jar, use wooden pallet or spoon to mash the ingredients together.

-- Strain out the pulp mix into another mason jar.
+- After the 3 days strain out the pulp mix into another mason jar.

 - Add more sweetener if you desire.